shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-2.md

-# Recap
+In the previous section, we obtained and plotted locations of Z and BP stations in Wellington, New Zealand.
+Our goal is to understand the usefulness of the fuel station spatial network.
+Before this, we can abstract the spatial network into a network.
+This abstraction allows us to measure and visualise network structure with fairly simple methodology.

+Constructing the abstract network requires generation of the connecting edges between fuel stations.
+Since we're reducing a spatial network, distancea  is a sensible edge metric.
+In particular, we'd want to know about the distance of the best route between the fuel stations.
+We build up the abstract network in two steps:
+- First, fuel station nodes connected by the best route.
+- And a further reduction to fuel station nodes connected by the *distance* of the best route.

 # Introduction to street network analysis
-Having geolocation alone is not very useful beyond plotting points on a map.
-To know anything useful about the fuel station network, we need the roads connecting the fuel stations.
-In particular, we'd want to know about the best routes between the fuel stations.
-With this additional information, we have a trivial network structure: fuel station nodes connected by routes.

 The package, OSMnx (a portmanteau acronym of Open Street Maps, OSM, and NetworkX, nx), is a great package for doing network anlysis with street data.
 The underlying representation used by this package is a reduction of streets and roads to edges with intersectionsas the vertices (or, nodes).
 This representation is also known as a 'Primal Graph'.
 The position of the nodes and the trajectory of the edges are further described with geolocation coordinates.
 The technical aspects are presented in [this paper](https://arxiv.org/pdf/1611.01890.pdf) by Geoff Boening: the author of OSMnx.

 With the OSMnx package, we can superimpose entities with geolocation on the spatial network.
 Once we've done this, we can find a path (route) connecting any two nodes.
 Because of the representation constraints, we don't find the route between the 2 specific entity coordinates (like Google Maps) - instead, we find the path between two nodes closest to the entities.